Matt Ross | Director

 Matt teaches Land Use and Water Quality, and Data Issues in Hydrology.
 Learn more about his research at matthewrvross.com.

-Sophia is the Assistant Director of the Geospatial Centroid at CSU and manages its daily operations.
-She has been involved with geography and GIS education efforts for over 30 years at the local, regional, state, and national levels.
+Sophia is the Associate Director of the Geospatial Centroid at CSU and manages its daily operations.
+She has been involved with geography and GIS education efforts for over 30 years at the local, regional, state, and national levels, and has worked with the Centroid since its inception.
 She holds a B.A. in Geography from UCLA and a M.A. in Geography from CU-Boulder.
 When not at the Centroid, Sophia can be found exploring Fort Collins and places farther afield, while keeping track of her increasingly global and adventurous three daughters.

 Elizabeth Tulanowski | Education Coordinator